-Whenever I read the words ‘Simple Will’ in an advert I get nervous.
-Not because it’s typically an advert from a perceived competitor, they are not competitors at all.
-But because the advert is, in my well thought out opinion, Simply Dangerous.
+When we hear the words ‘Simple Will’ in an advertisement we get uncomfortable.
+Not because it’s typically an advert from a perceived competitor, but because the advert is, in our well thought out opinion, Simply Dangerous.

 What does that mean?
 Well, if you have an estate of £1m, the first £325,000 passes to your chosen beneficiaries tax-free, leaving an amount of £675,000.
 At 40% that means the taxman gets his grubby little hands on £270,000.
 You might be thinking, well I haven’t got £1m.
 Perhaps, but take a piece of paper and add up the value of your property, any investments, cash in the bank, other savings, life policies that aren’t written into trust (if you don’t know what that means, more of a reason to get advice).
 I bet if you live in the south, you’ll be worth a lot more than you thought you were.
 Remember if you have any life cover at all, you’re worth more dead than you are alive.
 Now there’s a sobering thought.
 What about the Residence Nil Rate Band, or the RNRB as it’s commonly referred to?
 HMRC does love an acronym – no pun intended, and for those who don’t know, HMRC is the taxman.
 That alone needs some significant thought (the RNRB, not tax man…although come to think of it….).
 What about the way the property should be held after the first to die if there are two of you?
 Questions questions, and who provides the answers… Then there are a host of other things, including choosing the right Executors, and Trustees.
 When could you use the same people for both?
 What happens to the children if you die before they are 18?
 Who do you appoint as guardians?
 Who next if your chosen guardian dies before you?
 If you are leaving gifts to anyone does the estate pay the tax on that or do you want the beneficiary to pay it?
 What even is the estate??
 What about if you die, and your spouse or partner remarries?
 Do you want your assets to go entirely to them or do you want to ringfence some for them and some for the children?
 If you can go through all that, read and understand the attendance notes (that you should insist on seeing) make the decisions and understand the consequences and risks, have the document printed and executed and walk out with it in your hand in under an hour, then you didn’t ‘go through all that’ In other words, you took a short cut, or rather, a Simple Will.